- Chart

 Total Addressable Market (TAM)

-The TAM for NVIDIA spans gaming, data centers, automotive, and professional visualization, estimated to be in the hundreds of billions of dollars.
-NVIDIA is well-positioned to capture a significant share of this TAM.
+Estimates vary, but the combined TAM for NVIDIA's target markets (gaming, data center, automotive, professional visualization) is expected to be in the hundreds of billions of dollars.
+NVIDIA is well-positioned to capture a significant share of this TAM through its diverse product portfolio and technological leadership.

 Upturn SWOT Analysis